Our Supermassive Black Hole Rivaled the Sun in the Ancient X-ray Sky: Fluxes and fluences

+In the previous section we have seen that the integrated hard (i.e. starting at $\sim 2$ keV) X-ray flux is of about $10^{-3}~{\rm erg~s^{-1}~cm^{-2}}$, comparable to that from the active sun.
+This is true for the AGN-like scenario and also for the TDE one, but only for the first two weeks, since after that period of time the flux drops significantly, up to three orders of magnitude after the first year.

+Besides irradiance, another quantity which is often used to evaluate the lethality of ionizing radiation is the so-called fluence, i.e. the total amount of radiation injected into one unit area.
+For this work, we consider fluence to be the total integrated emitted energy in hard X-ray.
+We find that it is $10^3~{\rm erg~cm^{-2}}$ for the TDE scenario, being conservative, since we only consider a week of duration after the first two weeks.
+The AGN-like case yields $3\times10^{9}~{\rm erg~cm^{-2}}$ where we have assumed a total duration of $10^5$ years, to be consistent with the constraint from the kinematics of the Fermi bubble \citep{ZubovasEtAl2011}.

+The impact of hard X-ray flux and fluence on Earth has been discussed in the related literature in the context of gamma-ray bursts (GRBs):

-Although there is no calculation so far elaborating on the response of the Earth atmosphere to the above X-ray outbursts, earlier works on cataclysmic events with similar X-ray characteristics have provided some hints.
-For example, in the past 30 years several distant (soft) gamma-ray bursts (GRBs) had induced similar level of irradiation on Earth, about $10^{-3}~{\rm erg~s^{-1}~cm^{-2}}$ at $h\nu>5$ keV, during which disturbances of the ionosphere had been detected \citep{fishman88,inan99,mandea06}.
-The disturbance of the ionosphere by \Sgr may be more serious, because tidal flares and AGNs last for a much longer time, ranging from a few weeks to as long as $10^5$ years.
+(i) Flux: It has been shown by \cite{fishman88,inan99,mandea06} that in the past 30 years several distant (soft) gamma-ray bursts (GRBs) had induced similar level of irradiation on Earth, with fluxes of about $10^{-3}~{\rm erg~s^{-1}~cm^{-2}}$ at $h\nu>5$ keV, causing disturbances of the ionosphere.
+The kind of flux that we consider in the AGN- and TDE-like scenarios could hence potentially lead to a more serious disturbance of the ionosphere, because they last longer, ranging from a few weeks to as long as $10^5$ years.

-Besides irradiance, another quantity which is often used to evaluate the lethality of ionizing radiation is the so-called fluence, i.e. the total amount of radiation injected into one unit area on Earth.
-According to our models, the fluence ranges from $10^3~{\rm erg~cm^{-2}}$ during a one-week tidal flare to about $3\times10^{9}~{\rm erg~cm^{-2}}$ during one AGN episode.
-For comparison, in a hypothetical scenario of a nearby supernova \citep{ruderman74,ejzak07}, a dose of hard X-ray equivalent to $(10^6-10^8)~{\rm erg~cm^{-2}}$ will be injected into the Earth's atmosphere, and the consequence is a depletion of the ozone by as much as $20\%$.
-Fortunately, the irradiation from \Sgr, e.g. during an AGN, will be stretched over a period much longer than that of a supernova, leaving more time for the biosphere on Earth to adjust.
+(ii) Fluence: This is why probably it is more useful to look not at the flux, but at the fluence - Possible nearby supernova numerical studies predict a hard X-ray fluence in the range $(2-3)\times10^6~{\rm erg~cm^{-2}}$, which leads to an ozone depletion of about $3\%$ \citep{melott11}.
+Fluences of about $10^8~{\rm erg~cm^{-2}}$ lead to removal factors as high as $(20-30)\%$ \citep{ejzak07}.
+While the TDE-like case is unlikely to reach these levels, as we have seen, the AGN-like case exceeds this number by one order of magnitude.